 The crisis is now as much economic as it is health-related.
 We are in uncharted waters, Coronavirus and the subsequent market uncertainties have resulted in various insolvency changes – and extremely challenging business conditions.

-Even once the COVID -19 pandemic is under control, we will most likely suffer from an economic hangover that will be longer-lasting.
+Even now that the COVID -19 pandemic is under control, we will most likely suffer from an economic hangover that will be longer-lasting.

 It is not all ‘Doom and gloom’, some industry sectors might have experienced a positive surge in demand, e.g. manufacturers that strengthen the local supply chain; and there are great examples of companies who have successfully pivoted to adjust their product- and service offering to newly created demands.